sl-he/pixinsight-anawbpps/README.md

 - ✅ Ranked prefixes (!1-!5) for easy identification
 - ✅ Automatic organization by acquisition conditions
 - ✅ StarAlignment process with with grouping by objects/targets
+- ✅ LocalNormalization process with with grouping by objects/targets (switching OFF by default)
 - ✅ Two-disk workflow support